MattCBowman/Locomotive-fundamentals/README.md

 **Locale switcher in front**

 The first thing you may need is a locale switcher, allowing front users to choose their language.
-There is a Liquid tag for that : ```{% locale_switcher %}```.
+There is a Liquid tag for that: ```{% locale_switcher %}```.
 The params of the tag are explained [here](http://doc.locomotivecms.com/templates/tags#locale-switcher-section).

 **Variables**

-There is also global variables relating to locales ([reference](http://doc.locomotivecms.com/templates/objects)) :
+There is also global variables relating to locales ([reference](http://doc.locomotivecms.com/templates/objects)):

-- ```locale``` gives is the current locale, which you may use in logical statements :
+- ```locale``` gives is the current locale, which you may use in logical statements:

   ```html
   {% if locale == 'en' %}